Available models

 Make API requests to public endpoints

 You can make API requests to public endpoints using any HTTP client.
 The endpoint URL is specific to the model you want to use.
+All requests require authentication using your Runpod API key, passed in theAuthorization

 header.
-You can find and create API keys in the RunPod console under Settings > API Keys.
+You can find and create API keys in the Runpod console under Settings > API Keys.

 To learn more about the difference between synchronous and asynchronous requests, see Endpoint operations.